 The centre, ran by the citizen non-profit Plateforme Citoyenne, has been based in a public building in Haren, to the northeast of Brussels, since December 2017, after authorities granted them a lease through a temporary social housing agreement.

-The hundreds of occupants of the centre will be “asked to evacuate the premises” on 30 September, with regional arts and crafts school Brusafe expected to set up shop in the building.
+The hundreds of occupants of the centre will be “asked to evacuate the premises” on 30 September, with a regional school to train public safety, prevention first-aid personnel expected to take over the building.

 Members of the non-profit say authorities should step up and provide an alternative housing solution for the organisation to continue its work.